 Symptoms of poisoning in dogs

-If the dog has ingested something toxic and become ill, the symptoms may vary depending on how much of the toxic substance has been ingested.
-Common symptoms are often vomiting, diarrhea, restless behavior, loss of appetite, difficulty breathing, and in severe cases, unconsciousness or convulsions.
-As a rule, symptoms appear between 4 and 24 hours after ingestion.
+If your dog has ingested something toxic and become ill, the symptoms can vary depending on how much of the toxic substance was ingested.
+Common symptoms include vomiting, diarrhea, restless behavior, loss of appetite, difficulty breathing – and in severe cases, unconsciousness or convulsions.
+Symptoms usually appear between 4 and 24 hours after ingestion.

 What is poisonous to dogs?

-It can be difficult to know what is causing the poisoning in dogs.
-Some agents may seem obvious to be toxic, such as rat poison and glycol (antifreeze).
-However, there are a number of other toxic agents and foods that are safe for us humans, but dangerous for our four-legged friends.
-For example, toxins are found in various plants, medicines, foodstuffs and household products.
+It can be difficult to know what is causing poisoning in dogs.
+Some substances may seem obvious to be toxic – such as rat poison and glycol (antifreeze).
+However, there are a number of other toxic substances and foods that are safe for us humans, but dangerous for our four-legged friends.
+For example, toxins are found in various plants, medicines, foods and household products.

-Among other things can chocolate, grapes and raisins, onions, garlic, avocados, alcohol and xylitol (a sweetener found in sugar-free foods) can be dangerous for dogs.
+Chocolate, grapes and raisins, onions, garlic, avocado, alcohol, and xylitol (a sweetener found in sugar-free foods) can be dangerous for dogs.

 If your dog has ingested any of these substances, it is important to contact your nearest veterinarian as soon as possible.